Jack Buckland: Tin Jack and Vailima, Samoa

 The letters of Robert Louis Stevenson of January 1894 also record that Jack Buckland, and his "avaga" ('married one' in the Niutaoan language) Meri Matavaka of the Luaseuta family of Niutao, visited Vailima, Samoa for three weeks.
 Jack Buckland was still at Vailima on 6 February 1894.
 During his time at Vailima Jack Buckland is mentioned as flirting with Addie (Adelaide), the daughter of Henry Ide, American Chief Justice in Samoa.

 Jack Buckland then became the island trader on Nanumea in Tuvalu in about 1895.
-Meri Matavaka refused to move to Nanumea, the oral history of the Luaseuta family is that Jack Buckland abandoned Meri Matavaka in Sydney, Australia; her father travelled from Niutao to bring Meri back to Niutao.
-Meri Matavaka became the "avaga" ('married one') of Fred Whibley.
+Meri Matavaka refused to move to Nanumea.
+The oral history of the Luaseuta family says that Jack Buckland abandoned Meri Matavaka in Sydney, Australia; her father travelled from Niutao to bring Meri back to Niutao.
+Meri Matavaka became the "avaga" of Fred Whibley.

 Death of Tin Jack

-Robert Louis Stevenson draws directly from the life of Jack Buckland in describing Tom Hadden in The Wrecker as being "heir to a considerable property, which a prophetic father had placed in the hands of rigorous trustees." (p.
-296).
+Robert Louis Stevenson draws directly from the life of Jack Buckland in describing Tom Hadden in The Wrecker as being "heir to a considerable property, which a prophetic father had placed in the hands of rigorous trustees."
 Tin Jack's dissolute life came to an end in 1897.
 A sanitised version of the death of Jack Buckland published by Simpson (1913) describes him as being blown to pieces by an explosion on Suwarrow Island.
-Fanny Stevenson in her journal of the voyage of the "Janet Nicoll" published in 1914 described the trustee that provided Jack with the majority of his income as defrauding the trust of all the funds:
+Fanny Stevenson in her journal of the voyage of the Janet Nicoll published in 1914 described the trustee that provided Jack with the majority of his income as defrauding the trust of all the funds: